panoply/syncify/readme.md

 ### Using `process.env` variables

-Syncify also supports runtime reference for credentials.
-This approach allows you to set credentials via the command line or form within a script executable.
-This approach is highly discouraged and rather insecure.
+Syncify also supports runtime credential referencing.
+This approach allows you to set credentials via the command line or from within a script executable.
+This approach is highly discouraged and rather insecure, avoid doing this and instead leverage one of the other methods.

 Using an **API Access Token**